We're here to help

 Running Provar tests on Docker using Docker file

-Once you have Docker installed on your machine, you can build the image using the example Dockerfile.
+Once you have Docker installed on your machine, you can build the image using the Dockerfile.
+Please refer to the Docker integration help page to submit a form to request this file.

 The Dockerfile uses global arguments to specify which version of Provar to target and use in the container, namely PROVAR_DEFAULT_VERSION and PROVAR_MAJOR_VERSION.
 The major version represents the first 3 decimal values of a Provar version (i.e. 1.9.10 and 1.9.11).
 The default version represents the full Provar version to target (i.e. 1.9.10.02).